Where should I start with philosophy?

 You will learn to see through the wanting.

-Conversation is one of six ways to learn here, so most of what you study is crafted ahead of time and the chat is for thinking an idea through, not the whole course.
+Conversation is one of six ways to learn here.
+Most of the material is written and narrated ahead of time, and the chat is where you take an idea apart in your own words.

 Listen